|

 Days: Th

-Sessions: 8
+Sessions: 7

-Building: CSULB Human Services and Design
+Building: CSULB Human Services & Design

 Stay informed and have your say on the news of the day.
 Instructors will choose a few current event topics each week, give a brief presentation for each and then ask for thoughtful comments and questions from the class.
-These discussions are very much valued and are the core of the class.
+Discussions are very much valued and are the core of the class.
 Class members are also encouraged to choose a topic of their own and present it for discussion.

 |